Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Gluing and Localization

 \begin{prp} Assume $D$ takes values in stable categories, and let

 be Cartesian squares in $\mathcal C$, where $i, i_X$ are $D$-closed, and $j$ is a complement of $i$.

 \begin{enumerate}

-\item If $p$ is quasi-admissible, and $p_Z^*$ is an equivalence, then $D$ sends the right square to a Cartesian square.
+\item If $p$ is quasi-admissible, and $\bar p^*$ is an equivalence, then $D$ sends the right square to a Cartesian square.

-\item If $D$ has right base change and quasi-admissible exchange for $p$, and $p_U^*$ is an equivalence, then $D$ sends the left square to a Cartesian square.
-If $p_*$ and $(p_Z)_*$ admit right adjoints $p^\sharp$ and $p_Z^\sharp$, then $D^\sharp$ also sends the left square to a Cartesian square.
+\item If $D$ has right base change and quasi-admissible exchange for $p$, and $\mathring p^*$ is an equivalence, then $D$ sends the left square to a Cartesian square.
+If the left square is in $\mathcal C^\sharp$, then $D^\sharp$ sends it to a Cartesian square.

 \end{enumerate} \begin{proof} We follow the strategy of the proof of \cite[Proposition 6.24]{sixopsequiv}.